-Plastic isn't a great choice for a water bowl for a few reasons.
-First, it often contains chemicals, including BPA or Bisphenol A. BPA is a synthetic estrogen found in plastic products that has been linked to health problems in humans (like reproductive issues, impaired brain function, cancer, cardiovascular system damage, diabetes, early puberty, obesity, and beyond).
+Plastic is a popular choice because of its affordability.
+One thing to consider is that plastics often contain chemicals, including BPA or Bisphenol A. BPA is a synthetic estrogen found in plastic products that has been linked to health problems in humans (like reproductive issues, impaired brain function, cancer, cardiovascular system damage, diabetes, early puberty, obesity, and beyond).
+Fortunately, many plastic dog bowls today are certified BPA free.

-You can find plastic dog bowls that are certified BPA free, but there's another issue with the material: plastic scratches easily and those scratches provide a great hiding place for bacteria and pathogens to live and multiply.
+But there's another potential issue with the material: plastic scratches easily and those scratches provide a great hiding place for bacteria and pathogens to live and multiply.
 And unfortunately, scratches are really hard to sufficiently clean.

-Ceramic bowls offer some risk as well because there can be lead in ceramic glazes.
-Most but not all pottery is fired at high enough temperatures that prevent any lead from getting into the water.
+Ceramic bowls are popular as well because they are often the prettiest.
+They're generally safe, though do come with some risk because there can be lead in ceramic glazes.
+Most pottery is fired at high enough temperatures that prevent any lead from getting into the water.
 And there's no guarantee the bowl you choose is one of them.
 In addition, if a ceramic bowl gets scratched or damaged, it increases the chances that any potential lingering lead might get into the water.

 Pro Tip: If you are using ceramic bowls, regularly check for scratches, chips and cracks.
 Discontinue using the bowls at the first sign of damage.
 And if you insist on buying ceramic bowls, go for porcelain or stoneware made in the U.S. and certified for food use.

-Aluminum isn't typically used in dog bowls and for good reason, The aluminum itself can get into the water and too much can cause cognitive dysfunction and bone damage.
+Aluminum isn't typically used in dog bowls and for good reason.
+The aluminum itself can get into the water and too much can cause cognitive dysfunction and bone damage.
 While aluminum is often used in pots and pans, it's "anodized," which is supposed to reduce the risk of aluminum leaking into food or water.
-Still, it's not recommended to use any type of aluminum bowls for your dog.
+Even if a dog bowl is anodized, it's not recommended to use any type of aluminum bowls for your dog.

 Glass isn't commonly used to make dog bowls either but some people use their own.
 It can be a convenient option and is safe for dogs if there are no cracks, chips or damage.
 But use glass with caution as it breaks easily and that can hurt your dog.
 It's important to keep an eye on how glass bowls are holding up because even the smallest of chips or cracks can cut your dog's tongue.